David-Durst/embeddedHaskellAetherling/README.txt

             1. "print_st" - This prints a string representation of a Space-Time IR program.
                 1. "print_st (single_map_ppar !!
 0)" - example of how to use each.
 Each _ppar variable is a list of Space-Time IR programs.
                 Use !! to access one element of the list.
-                1. Note: these programs will not have the registers added for latency match.
-That is a later pass in the compiler after "compile_with_slowdown_to_expr".
             2. "print_st_input_types" - This prints a string representation of a Space-Time IR program's input types
                 1. "print_st_input_types (single_map_ppar !!
 0)" - example of how to use each.
             2. "print_st_output_type" - This prints a string representation of a Space-Time IR program's output type